mrec/blog/content/2025/text_shadow/index.md

 Another idea might be to apply a low-pass filter to the background, in order to smooth out tiny gaps in contrast.
 This would help the very contrived checkerboard example, but I don't think it would do much for our text shadows; it'd hurt the good areas more than it helped the bad ones.
 And more generally this is starting to feel suspiciously like special pleading, when the main appeal of the image-based approach was its generality.

 If pressed I'd probably go for requiring a high (but not 100%) pixel pass rate and a lower but still meaningful bar for mean contrast on the rest, but ultimately the image-based approach is no more a silver bullet than the analytic one.
-I do still think the generality of this approach has more headroom for improvement and carries less risk of getting tangled in special-case rulesets, but I don't think it's quite ready to take over in its present form.
+I do still think the generality of this approach has more headroom for improvement and carries less risk of getting tangled in special-case rulesets, but I don't think it's ready to take over in its present form.

 ## ¿Por qué no los dos?

 So why not both?
 The analytic approach can apply heuristics because it understands the rules driving rendering, but it lacks knowledge of backgrounds.
 The image-based approach can have perfect knowledge of backgrounds but is too general to allow meaningful heuristics.
-Instead of viewing these as competitors, they could productively be combined.
+Instead of viewing these as competitors, they could usefully be combined.

 Both Lighthouse and the PoC give up on analysis in the presence of a `background-image`, but there's absolutely no reason why they have to.
 There'd still be substantial value in just assuming the worst possible background (either white or black, depending on whether the text colour is above or below the luminance midpoint) and plugging that assumption into the analytic formula.
 If the shadow can provide good enough contrast even in that worst case, we can still record a pass.